jayant7102000/Amazon_Dashboard/README.md

 _**Key Features**_
-  💰 Total Sales: Track revenue at a glance.
+  💰 Total Sales: Track revenue at a glance./n
   📦 Units Sold: See what’s flying off the shelves.
   🌍 Sales by State: Discover which state is highest in purchase.
   🏷️ Sales by City: Identify your star cities.